marcusRB/kotlin-neural-network-minst/README.md

-This is a sample project of MINST handwritten digit recognition, written in Kotlin.
+This is a MINST handwritten digit recognition sample project written in Kotlin.